 Beyond your typical tire swing, you can also use spares in your garden.
 Clean the tires with soapy water, place them in your yard, fill them with soil and add plants.
 But stick with non-edible plants, as plants can absorb chemicals from the tire that you wouldn’t want to ingest.

 You can also cut the tire and make a plant bed border out of it, which is sure to attract attention.
 If you’re feeling crafty, you can even make tables, chairs, non-skid steps, an obstacle course or an array of other décor pieces out of the tires.
+There's really no limit when it comes to DIY tire recycling.

 Friendly, professional customer service, plus fair pricing, equals value.